 As well as nine hours spent in College, it is expected that the student will equal this time working outside the College on assessments, research, revision and other learning activities.

-The programme is regulated by HEFCE and the qualification is awarded by Sheffield Hallam University.
+The programme is regulated by OfS and the qualification is awarded by Sheffield Hallam University.

 All applicants will be invited to an interview to discuss their qualifications, experience and any other related issues.

 For day release applicants, you will need to be employed and have permission from your employer to undertake this programme.